CV Formats Guide + Templates for 2023

 Traditional:

-The straightforward design of these traditional CV templates is perfect for roles in classic professionals like academia, medicine, science or law.
+The straightforward design of these traditional CV templates is perfect for roles in classic professions like academia, medicine, science, or law.

 • Law Professor